publiccodenet/blog/_posts/2020-09-22-notes-from-community-call-3-september-2020.md

 Boris described another system with forks with version numbers.
 This can be enabled by having one leading version which lets the Standard for Public Code to evolve at its own pace.
-Each fork could then choose any system they wanted for translation that suits their language community.
+Each fork could then choose any system they wanted for translation to suit their language community.

 But both of these directions will be on hold while the possibility of professional translators is being explored.